-Figure 1(c) depicts a graph having a heuristically "poor" engineering design (denoted BADnet), and Figure 1(a) depicts a graph having "random" connectivity (denoted RNDnet) and is typical of graphs grown by preferential attachment.
-Even though all four toy networks in Figure 1 are identical as far as their degree sequence D is concerned, three of them occupy completely opposite corners of the P(g) vs. S(g) plane.
-The BADnet network demonstrates that low S(g) does not necessarily imply high performance, and in general graphs having low-S(g) may be completely different from one another.
+Fig. 1c depicts a graph having a heuristically "poor" engineering design (denoted BADnet), and Fig. 1a depicts a graph having "random" connectivity (denoted RNDnet) and is typical of graphs grown by PA.
+Although all four toy networks shown in Fig. 1 are identical as far as their degree sequence D is concerned, three of them occupy completely opposite corners of the P(g) versus S(g) plane.
+The BADnet network demonstrates that low S(g) does not necessarily imply high performance, and in general, graphs having low S(g) may be completely different from one another.
 In contrast, the RNDnet shows that other graphs resulting from SF models have the same poor qualitative and quantitative features as SFnet, and for the same reasons.
-We also observe that graphs having $S(g) \approx 1$ are much more alike (essentially unique) and our results to date suggest that if D exhibits high variability, it is impossible to have graphs $g \in G(D)$ with both high S(g) and high P(g).
+We also observe that graphs having S(g) \approx 1 are much more alike (essentially unique), and our results to date suggest that if D exhibits high variability, it is impossible to have graphs $g \in G(D)$ with both high S(g) and high P(g).

-Finally, we consider the graph operation of pairwise degree-preserving rewiring, whereby two randomly chosen edges are rewired but constrained to preserve the graph degree and network connectivity.
+Finally, we consider the graph operation of pairwise degreepreserving rewiring, whereby two randomly chosen edges are rewired but constrained to preserve the graph degree and network connectivity.
 It is easily shown that by a finite succession of such rewirings, any graph $g \in G(D)$ can be converted to any other, and thus this process provides a simple mechanism for exploring the space G(D).
-The additional points in Figure 4 correspond to rewirings of HOTnet and SFnet, respectively, and demonstrate that while rewiring the former quickly produces networks with poor performance, rewiring the latter produces little improvement in performance.
-Note that the preferential attachment graph from Figure 4(a) is representative of a large number of graphs resulting from arbitrary pairwise rewiring, thus justifying its name as RNDnet and supporting the conjecture that all SF models generate essentially the same ensemble of graphs.
+The additional points in Fig. 4 correspond to rewirings of HOTnet and SFnet, respectively, and demonstrate that although rewiring the former quickly produces networks with poor performance, rewiring the latter produces little improvement in performance.
+Note that the PA graph shown in Fig. 1a is representative of a large number of graphs resulting from arbitrary pairwise rewiring, thus justifying its name as RNDnet and supporting the conjecture that all SF models generate essentially the same ensemble of graphs.